joelparkerhenderson/smart-criteria/README.md

 Target one area clearly and precisely.

-Ideally include:

-  * Scope: what is in scope versus out of scope?
-  * Shared understanding: what is the terminology, vocabulary, etc.?

 Alternatives:

   * Strategic: relating to the identification of long-term or overall aims and interests and the means of achieving them.

+Questions that may help:

+  * Scope: What is in scope versus out of scope?
+  * Functionality: What are the inputs, processes, and outputs?
+  * Understanding: What is the terminology, ubiquitous language, etc.?
+  * Results: What are any objectives, outcomes, impacts?
+  * Phrasing: Can you use positive phrases and action verbs?

 ## Measurable

 Quantify progress toward success by using metrics.

-Ideally include:

-  * What metrics are being used and why?
-  * How do stakeholders access the metrics?

 Alternatives:

   * Motivating: stimulate interest in, or enthusiasm for, doing something.

+Questions that may help:

+  * What metrics are being used and why?
+  * How do measurements help manage the work and improve it?
+  * What are the key performance indicators?
+  * What are any leading indicators and lagging indicators?
+  * How do various stakeholders access the metrics?

 ## Achievable

 Able to start, able to continue, and able to accomplish.

-Ideally include:

-  * Who is working on this?
-List any roles, responsibilities, etc.
-  * What resources are needed?
-List any inputs, dependencies, etc.
-  * What are the challenges?
-List any risks, assumptions, etc.

 Alternatives: